AbreuOliver/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+> I learned that Express is a framework for Node.js

 - [ ] Describe Middleware?
+> Any function that is executed before the 'core funtion` of the program is returned.

 - [ ] Describe a Resource?
+> Everything!

 - [ ] What can the API return to help clients know if a request was successful?
+> A status code (in the 200s, most likely)!

 - [ ] How can we partition our application into sub-applications?
+> By declaring routes!

 ## Project Setup